ronnievsmith/clock-js/README.md

 ### Motivation

-A need for an easy to use simple and untuitive datetime tools library in a single JavaScript file.
+My need for a lightweight, easy to use, simple, and intuitive datetime tools library in a single JavaScript file.

 ### Installation